-Commitment to Equality
+Commitment to Equity

 DBT Center of Silicon Valley is dedicated to promoting an environment of respect and appreciation for the race, color, ethnicity, religion, sex, national origin, age, ancestry, physical/mental ability, status as a veteran, sexual orientation, marital status, relationship structure, parental status, gender identity, gender expression, genetic information, and socioeconomic status of all persons.
 We commit to creating and maintaining an atmosphere of openness, trust, and safety where all people feel a sense of belonging.
 We fully embrace providing high quality and multiculturally sensitive services that affirm the dignity, worth and value of all individuals.
 In doing so, we strive to provide a welcoming and enriching environment that is conducive to the intellectual, emotional, and social development of our diverse community.